BillDH2k/Hackintosh-HP-Z420-Z620-Z820-OpenCore/README2.md

 - **EFI with OC 0.7.1**:
 	- Mainly for supporting Catalina OS
-	- Full support for Catalina/Big Sur (fresh install/update)
-	- Partial support for Monterey (boot to existing install only).
+	- Support for Catalina/Big Sur (fresh install/update), Monterey (boot to existing install only)
-	- Fresh install/update to Monterey must use the newer EFI (above).
-Once intalled, you may switch back to 0.7.1 EFI (for dual booting Catalina).
+	- Fresh install/update to Monterey must use the newer EFI.
+Update from Catalina to Monterey must be done by booting up an USB installation stick.
-	- Other limitation: Catalina can update to Big Sur, but not to Monterey (limitation of OC 0.7.1).
-But once in Big Sur, you may update to Monterey using the newer EFI.

 - **Choose the Correct config.plist**
 	- For Sandy-bridge CPUs (V1 Xeon's), use **config_SandyCPUs.plist** (rename it to config.plist)